scottwillson/play-by-play/README.md

 Game simulation is very simple.
 There is a "home" team and a "visitor" team, each with exactly equal chances, league-average to make field goals, block shots, etc. There isn't even the concept of players, yet!
 Even this simulation is interesting: given two perfectly-matched teams, ~10% of games are 20-point blowouts.
+Maybe there's [more than coin-flipping](http://www.sloansportsconference.com/?p=11265) going on?

 Install
 =======